 Through the National Child Helpline, a young girl is rescued from marriage

-By dialing 116 a child is rescued from marriage
+By dialling 116 a child is rescued from marriage

-For only 150,000 Uganda shillings (USD 41) a young girl was married off at 12 years in Buyanga village, Iganga District, Eastern Uganda.
+For only 150,000 Uganda shillings (US$41) a young girl was married off at 12 years in Buyanga village, Iganga District, Eastern Uganda.

 Alisaati Namagembe, now 14 years and a mother of a one year old son had always been an ardent student, good at mathematics and very focused.
 She aspired to be a Mathematics teacher and strongly believed and still does, that she would achieve her dream through education.
 Unfortunately, in 2016, her journey was interrupted when she was forcefully married off by her mother.
 She was a child and only 12 years old!

 My mother broke the news one evening.
 I tried very hard to talk to her out of the proposal but I was unsuccessful.”
 “All the arrangements had already been made and the man was waiting for me